MV10/monkey-see-monkey-do/README.md

 For debugging the project interactively in Visual Studio, the Debug Properties working directory must point to a location with the Monkey Hi Hat executable, since the deployed application will be side-by-side with MHH itself.

 ## Beware the BOM
 If you're editing plain-text files like the `cmd` files, be aware of a long-standing Visual Studio bug that inserts useless, invisible BOM (Byte Order Marker) characters into the file.
-(UTF-8 is by definition single-byte, so "byte order" is meaningless).
+(UTF-8 is by definition single-byte, so "byte order" is meaningless.)
 The only way to fix the file is to modify it in a better editor like Notepad++.
 More than 6 years and they still haven't fixed this.
 Pretty sad.

 https://developercommunity.visualstudio.com/t/utf-8-save-as-without-signature-default-request-to/787476

 ## TODO
-* Windows service process-launch
 * Test Linux process-launch
 * Finish Linux systemd support https://devblogs.microsoft.com/dotnet/net-core-and-systemd/